kennytilton/web-mx/src/tiltontec/example/quick_start/README.md

 ```
 A watch function fires when a cell is initialized, and if its value changes.
 Watches are used to dispatch actions outside the Matrix, if only for logging/debugging, as here.
 (See the browser console.)

 The watch function in this example simply logs the new value.
 Other watches could write to localStorage or dispatch XHR requests.
-Web/MX does all its dynamic DOM maintenance in watch functions.
+Web/MX, as a hefty example, does all its dynamic DOM maintenance in watch functions.

 ## Watch state mutation
 Watch functions must operate outside Matrix state flow, but _can_ enqueue alterations of Matrix state for execution after the _observed_ change finishes propagation.